OpenF2/F2/docs/src/index.md

 F2 is an open framework meaning anyone can build individual components or the entire product.
 To get Container and App Developers started, there is a JavaScript SDK&mdash;called [F2.js](f2js-sdk.html)&mdash;in addition to example apps as part of an open-source project maintained on [GitHub](https://github.com/OpenF2/F2/).

 If you are interested in building Apps, get started by [browsing through this technical documentation](app-development.html) or follow the project on GitHub.
 If you are interested in building containers, [browse to the container documentation](container-development.html).

-### Notational Conventions

-The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 * * * *